MethodsAndPractices/vsteam/.docs/Remove-VSTeamReleaseDefinition.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a release defintion, type Get-VSTeamReleaseDefinition.
+To find the ID of a release definition, type Get-VSTeamReleaseDefinition.

 ```yaml
 Type: Int32[]